South Africa's ANC official urges patience during Zuma exit talks

 “Allow (Ramaphosa) to lead, Leadership is a science, a profession and also an art.
 Allow Cyril Ramaphosa to execute and use his art and his personality to manage this,” Mantashe said.

-Ramaphosa, who negotiated on behalf of the ANC in talks to end apartheid, has ignored frustration from some sections of the media and opposition parties who have been howling for Zuma to go for years.
+Ramaphosa, who negotiated on behalf of the ANC in talks to end apartheid, has ignored frustration from the opposition parties who have been howling for Zuma to go for years.

 Zuma, South Africa’s most controversial president since the end of white-minority rule in 1994, has overseen a tumultuous nine years in power marked by economic decline and numerous allegations of corruption.

 Zuma has not said whether he will resign voluntarily before his second term as president ends in the middle of next year.
-He still retains the support of a faction within the ANC but has seen several prominent party allies desert him.

-Mantashe said ANC officials would meet later on Saturday to discuss the transition, but Zuma will not be part of the meeting.
+But Zuma’s wife Tobeka Madiba-Zuma caused a stir on social media on Friday after she posted a picture on her Instagram account, @firstladytzuma, showing her and the president inside what appears to be a plane, with part of the caption reading “It’s going to be ugly.
+Don’t fight someone who is not fighting you.”

+On Saturday, the part saying “it’s going to be ugly” had been edited out of her post.

 Ramaphosa is due to give a speech on Sunday as part of year-long celebrations to mark 100 years since the birth of former President Nelson Mandela.

-Reporting by Olivia Kumwenda-Mtambo; Editing by Richard Balmforth
+Reporting by Olivia Kumwenda-Mtambo; Editing by Richard Balmforth and Stephen Powell